GET /api/v3/auditevents

 Retry-After: Indicates how many seconds to wait before making another request.

-When you receive 429 Too Many Requests, you should:
+429 Too Many Requests, you should:

 - Stop sending additional requests to the endpoint.